Online Manual

 The Girl Worth 10 Billion Yen

-Portrayed by Rie Kugimiya |
+Rie Kugimiya

 A young, mysterious girl who is linked to the Tojo Clan’s missing fortune.
 Her path crosses with Kiryu’s by chance, but the two soon find they share a deeper connection.
 Eventually, Kiryu teams up with her as the two search for her mother Mizuki.